forva2025/business_idea_extension/README.md

 The extension requires the following permissions:

 - `activeTab`: To access the content of the currently active tab.
-- `storage`: To store user preferences and generated ideas.
+- `storage`: To store user preferences, generated ideas, and DeepSeek API key.
 - `tabs`: To interact with browser tabs.
+- `scripting`: To inject content scripts for page analysis.

 ## Contributing